 When you don’t deal with negative experiences from your past, they harm your life today.
 Addiction is one way people avoid dealing with trauma.
 It’s safer to be consumed by an addiction than experience the pain of healing.
 Denial, minimization, and secrecy are strong temptations.
 If you live there, you’ll never see how what happened previously impacts you today.
 You’ll react to situations, rather than intentionally making choices.

 “Gratitude looks to the Past and love to the Present; fear, avarice, lust, and ambition look ahead.” – C.S.
 Lewis

 If you have read this far, I’m sure you’re wondering what the solution is.
 What does someone do to deal with unhealed hurts?

 This activity will give you insight into your past, why you have certain triggers (e.g. fears, perspectives, setbacks, etc.), and help you understand yourself better.

-Step 1: List any traumatic events that have happened in your life that you can remember.
+Step 1: List any traumatic events that have happened in your life.
 Examples: car accident, molestation, rape, divorce, ect.

-Step 2: List how you felt at the time and how it impacted you then.
-If you don’t remember, list how you think felt back then.
+Step 2: List how you felt at the time and how you it impacted you, and your family, back then.
+If you don’t remember, list how you think it impacted you.

 Step 3: Describe how you feel about the situation now and how it impacts you today.
-Examples: “I fear abandonment,” “I’m terrified of social situations where I could get embarrassed.”
+Examples: “I fear abandonment,” “I’m terrified of being embarrassed.”

 Step 4: List any questions you have about what happened.
-Questions for your family, a counselor, or even the person who harmed you.
+Questions for your family, a counselor, or even a person who hurt you.